dydxprotocol/v4-documentation/pages/deposits_and_withdrawals/cli_commands.md

 ### Withdraw from Subaccount

-The below cmd allows withdrawing funds from a subaccount to a recipient.
-This can be a self withdraw with the sender and recipient address being the same
+The below cmd allows withdrawing funds from a subaccount (`x/subaccounts`) to a sender's `x/bank` account.
+Typically, this cmd is used to self withdraw, which can be done by setting the sender and recipient address to be the same address, as in the provided example.
 ```bash
 dydxprotocold tx sending withdraw-from-subaccount <sender_key_or_address> <sender_subaccount_number> <recipient_address> <quantums> [flags]
 ```